Fluffy Silver Dollar Buttermilk Pancakes with Blueberries

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Buttermilk: The acid in the buttermilk combines with the baking soda to create carbon dioxide gas which is what makes the pancakes so fluffy, also adding a little tangy flavor.
-No buttermilk, no problem – you can substitute 1 tablespoon of lemon juice then add regular milk up to the 1 cup mark for every cup of buttermilk.
+• Buttermilk: The acid in the buttermilk reacts with baking soda to produce carbon dioxide, making the pancakes so fluffy and adding a little tangy flavor.
+No buttermilk, no problem, you can substitute one tablespoon of lemon juice and add regular milk to the one-cup mark for every cup of buttermilk.
 After mixing, let the lemon and milk mixture sit for about 5-8 minutes.

 • Baking Powder and Baking Soda: We use both leavening agents in our recipe to make the pancakes extra light and fluffy.